Polymer/polymer-starter-kit/README.md

 application.
 Each new demand-loaded fragment should be added to the list of `fragments` in the included `polymer.json` file.
-This will ensure those components and their dependencies are added to the list of pre-cached components and will be included in the `bundled` build.
+This will ensure those components and their dependencies are added to the list of pre-cached components and will be included in a bundled build.